 Here, in combination with 『包まれている』, it marks the doer (agent) of the action.

-In our FF1 sentence, it marks 『暗黒』 as what is doing the engulfing.
+So in today’s sentence, the particle marks『暗黒』 as what is doing the engulfing.
 It might help to ask yourself, “What is it getting engulfed by?” → 「darkness」.

-『に』 has many different uses in Japanese, but you’ll most commonly encounter it when talking about destinations, locations, points in time, or agents (doers) in passive sentences.
+『に』 has many different uses in Japanese, but you’ll most commonly see it when talking about destinations, locations, points in time, or agents (doers) in passive sentences.

 『包まれている』